-The Age-related facial shape change are similar in both sexes until around age 50.
-Afterwards effects of aging are more drastic in women (Windhager S, Mitteroecker P, Rupić I, et al., 2019, p.1).
+Facial shape changes related to aging are similar in both sexes until around age 50, after which they become more pronounced in women.
+(Windhager S, Mitteroecker P, Rupić I, et al., 2019, p.1)

-The youthful face is characterized by a diffuse, balanced distribution of superﬁcial and deep fat, which confers a well-rounded 3-D topography that is delineated by a series of arcs and convexities.
+The youthful face is characterized by a balanced distribution of superficial and deep fat that creates a well-rounded 3D topography defined by a series of arcs and convexities.

 In profile, three primary arcs are the most definitive features of youth:

 - The lateral cheek projection (the “ogee” curve), extending as an unbroken convex line from the lower eyelid to the cheek,

 - The arc of the jawline, extending from the lateral lower jaw to the chin

 - and the arc of the forehead.(Sydney R. Coleman, MD; Rajiv Grover, 2006, p.5).

 Figure 1 – Woman aging from left to right.
 Arrows illustrating the loss of facial fullness that occurs with age.
 (Source: Aesthetic Surgery Journal 2006)